Skip to main content

 Professional-Ranges-at-Yale-Appliance-1

 I have said throughout the article there is no one best option for everyone.
-With the Chateau Supreme range, I may be wrong.

 It has a gas and electric range.
-Gas is better for roasting and broiling.
-Electric is better for baking.
+Gas is better for roasting and broiling, while electric is better for baking.
 The archtops help maintain an even temperature.
-The top can be anything you want like a Wok burner, grill, griddle, French top, and induction.

-So yes, La Cornue may be the best, but at $130,000+, only four were sold globally.
+So yes, La Cornue may be the best, but at $150,000+, only four were sold globally last year.

 To find the right professional range for your lifestyle, you need to ask the following questions: